Are All Kayak Scupper Plugs Universal?

 To find the correct size of scupper plugs, you should measure the diameter of the scupper holes on your kayak.
 This will help determine which size to buy and save you the trouble of buying a few different sizes until you find the perfect fit.

-You want the scupper plug to fit firmly in the scupper hole but still be fairly easy to pull out when necessary.
+You want the scupper plug to fit firmly in the scupper hole, but still be fairly easy to pull out when necessary.
 It won’t sufficiently keep water from getting into your kayak if it’s too small.
 If it’s too big, the scupper plugs won’t stay adequately secure in the scupper hole.

 How Do You Use Scupper Plugs?

-Scupper plugs are very easy to use, with the most challenging part pretty much being finding the best size for your kayak.
-Luckily, that’s not even that hard, as universal scupper plugs fit several kayaks.
-To use scupper plugs, follow these steps:
+Scupper plugs are very easy to use, with the most challenging part being finding the best size for your kayak.
+Luckily, universal scupper plugs fit most kayaks.

 1. Plug the scupper holes on your kayak with scupper plugs to keep the water from coming up from the underside of the kayak.